File Systems¶

 Snapshots and backup¶

 In case you inadvertently deleted some of your data, want to go back to a previous version or compare your data with a previous version you can use so-called snapshot.
 Snapshots are a point in time copy of your data.
-For the home file system there will be snapshots of the last 7 days, of the last 4 weeks and of the last 6 months.
-For the workspaces there will be snapshots of the last 7 days.
+For the home file system there are snapshots of the last 7 days, of the last 4 weeks and of the last 6 months.
+For the workspaces there are snapshots of the last 7 days and of the last 4 weeks.
 For the home file system snapshots will be located below /home/<group>/.snapshots

 .
 For the work (workspace) file system snapshots will be located below /hkfs/work/.snapshots